Herman Cain Award: Reception

 When asked about the subreddit by The Washington Post, Herman Cain's daughter Melanie Cain Gallo responded in an email stating: "I had not heard about this, and it has no effect on our family because that group is insignificant and irrelevant."

 The Independent compared r/HermanCainAward to the Darwin Awards.

 The subreddit has inspired a Twitter account of the same name.

 On September 27, 2021, a Reddit spokesperson told Business Insider in a statement that they were "closely reviewing the COVID-related communities on our platforms for violations of our policies, including r/HermanCainAward."

+Health impacts

+One public health expert concluded that the subreddit achieved effective public health messaging where official sources had failed.
+Specifically, the subreddit reached a wide audience by regularly appearing on Reddit's front page, it promoted a message that was simple and authentic, and it highlighted the negative consequences of nonvaccination.